Resilio/Resilio/README.md

 # Resilio project

-## Raspberry cluster, with a web app/service running on a mysql database
+## Raspberry cluster, with a web app/service running with a mysql database